Reboare/backup/os-agnostic/oracle-databases.md

 # Oracle Databases

+Oracle databases are not commonly encountered in CTF challenges, but are very common in corporate environments.
+Further, [versions &lt;12.1](https://docs.oracle.com/database/121/NTQRF/ap_services.htm#NTQRF700) will by default run with SYSTEM level privileges making these a very desirable attack vector.

 Most of the examples here will be utilizing [ODAT ](https://github.com/quentinhardy/odat), the Oracle Database Attacking Tool.
 This is because it has a number of exploits and scanners built in, is generally easier to set up and more stable than metasploit, and can use a lot of metasploits wordlists and data.
 However, a lot will be repeated from the [wiki](https://github.com/quentinhardy/odat/wiki), so follow that if you want more in depth information.
 Follow the guide in the [ODAT readme](https://github.com/quentinhardy/odat) to ensure that your Kali has all the required tools.

 In general I'd recommend this over trying to get Metasploit up and running.
 However, if you are still keen then follow [this guide](https://github.com/rapid7/metasploit-framework/wiki/How-to-get-Oracle-Support-working-with-Kali-Linux).
 For an alternative, see [Andy Gill's guide](https://blog.zsec.uk/msforacle/).